-In the Age of Software, every business is a software business.
+In the Age of Digital, every business is a software business.

-Agility isn’t an option, or a thing just for teams, it is a business imperative.
+Agility isn’t an option, or a thing just for technical teams, it is a business imperative.

 —Dean Leffingwell, Creator of SAFe